Politics & International Affairs

 The Doctor of Philosophy in Political Science degree provides students with the knowledge, skills, and abilities to understand and participate in the political systems of the United States and the world.
 This degree provides a broad perspective on experiences, international and domestic, from both theory and practice.

 This degree builds a strong foundation in the expert knowledge of the political world.
 The emphasis area of American Politics and Public Administration analyzes political science through the American context.
-It focuses upon institutional characteristics, behavioral aspects, bureaucracy and management.
+It focuses on institutional characteristics, behavioral aspects, bureaucracy, and management.
 The emphasis area of Comparative Politics and International Relations compares countries and regions and examines the international system and its processes.
-The emphasis area of Public Policy focuses upon policies created and implemented in political systems and uses analytical method to evaluate current public policies, political actors’ behavior, political events, and institutional arrangements within a diverse world.
+The emphasis area of Public Policy focuses on policies created and implemented in political systems and uses analytical methods to evaluate current public policies, political actors' behavior, political events, and institutional arrangements within a diverse world.

 Building upon this fundamental knowledge, our curriculum ensures that students will define, design, and carry out original scholarly research projects in political science.
 In addition, they will be able to make clear and effective oral and written demonstrations of their work in public presentations, including scholarly presentations to academics at professional political science conferences.
 Students will also leave this program ready to teach at a university level and to engage in professional research.